Agencies Responsible for regulating drones in Bosnia and Herzegovina

 - h) drones may be operated within an airport area at a distance of less than 1.5 km from the airport or CTR zone, only with the prior consent of the competent Air Traffic Control or Airspace Management Cell (AMC), and the drone operator shall be obligated to comply with the terms of the consent.

-- i) it is not permitted to fly a drone from within a protection area located within 300 m from the borderline in the depth of the territory of Bosnia and Herzegovina unless the drone operator or drone owner has obtained the prior consent of the B&H Border Police.
+- i) it is not permitted to fly a drone from within a protection area located 300 m from the border in the depth of the territory of Bosnia and Herzegovina unless the drone operator or drone owner has obtained the prior consent of the B&H Border Police.

 - Basic rules for aerial work performed by drones (CERTIFIED)

-- Prior to commencing drone operations, the drone operator must contact the BHDCA at email@example.com in order to obtain special approval for performing aerial work by drones in the airspace of Bosnia and Herzegovina.
+- Before commencing drone operations, the drone operator must contact the BHDCA at email@example.com to obtain special approval for performing aerial work by drones in the airspace of Bosnia and Herzegovina.

-- Any drones that are under the responsibility of foreign institutions (army, police, customs, and other similar organizations) must obtain approval from the competent institution in Bosnia and Herzegovina before conducting drone operations.
+- Any drones under the responsibility of foreign institutions (army, police, customs, and other similar organizations) must obtain approval from the competent institution in Bosnia and Herzegovina before conducting drone operations.

 Notes for recreational drone pilots flying for fun in Bosnia and Herzegovina

-Notes for Commercial Drone Services operations in Bosnia and Herzegovina
+Notes for operating Commercial Drone Services in Bosnia and Herzegovina

 Useful published information on flying drones in Bosnia and Herzegovina